 Emergency Light Testing

-Emergency lighting at your commercial premises is imperative in cases of fire or power failure.
+Emergency light testing at your commercial premises is imperative in case of fire or power failure.

-This type of lighting is installed to help protect staff, customers and visitors and enable them to easily find emergency exits or escape routes if there is an emergency.
+This type of lighting is installed to help protect staff, customers and visitors.

-This is part of the Health & Safety Act At Work (1974) where it states that it’s an employer’s duty to make sure that there are no dangers in the workplace, keeping staff safe.
+As part of the Health & Safety Act at Work Act (1974), it states an employer’s duty is to ensure there are no dangers in the workplace.

 Of course, if your emergency lighting is not operating efficiently it must not be ignored because it could pose a hazard in future.